-Being served with a lawsuit is stressful, especially when it’s against your business and involves your valuable intellectual property.
+Being sued can be one of the more stressful experiences that people endure.
+Your entire livelihood can be at stake.
 After being served, there are serious deadlines you do not want to miss to best protect all your legal rights.
-For more information on being served with a lawsuit generally click here.
+Click here for more general information on what to do after being served with a lawsuit.

 Intellectual property lawsuits involve patents, trademarks, trade secrets, and copyright.

-A lawsuit often begins when someone believes their intellectual property is being used without permission by another individual or business.
-A complaint names the parties involved and provides detailed allegations that form the basis of the lawsuit.
-The complaint may be filed in either state court or federal court, depending on the circumstances.
+An intellectual property lawsuit begins when someone alleges that their intellectual property is being used without permission by another individual or business.
+The plaintiff makes these allegations in a document called a “complaint” which identifies the parties involved and provides the factual and legal allegations that form the basis of the lawsuit.
+Notably, the plaintiff may file the complaint in either state or federal court.

 But, It’s my intellectual property

-We can help you determine the best course of action if you’re served with a lawsuit alleging intellectual property infringement
+Murdock law helps our clients determine the best course of action if they’re served with a lawsuit alleging intellectual property infringement in several ways:

 - Challenging the allegations in the complaint for not stating a valid claim;